-Proactive Intellectual Property Activities Underpinning Purpose Management
+Proactive Intellectual Property Activities for Purpose Realization

 Toshihiko Kobayashi, General Administrative Manager, Intellectual Property Division

-Our aspirational goal of achieving sustainability and enriching communities is stated in the Epson 25 Renewed Corporate Vision.
+Epson 25 Renewed Corporate Vision is positioned as a strategy to be implemented in order to realize Epson’s purpose.
+The aspirational goal of Epson 25 Renewed is achieving sustainability and enriching communities.
 We have also declared that Epson’s purpose as a company is to contribute to society.
 We believe that we can contribute to society by using Epson’s original core technologies, products, and services to produce innovation, and create and provide societal, environmental, and economic value to achieve our aspirational goal.

 In response to this, our Intellectual Property Division has the following mission.